GaloyMoney/cala/website/docs/accounting/glossary.md

 ## UUID (Universally Unique Identifier)
 A UUID is a 128-bit number used to uniquely identify information in computer systems.
 In Cala, it is used to uniquely identify accounts, journals, and transactions.

+## Account Set
+An Account Set is a grouping of accounts within a financial system, designed to facilitate the management and reporting of related financial activities.
+Each Account Set is associated with a specific journal and consists of multiple accounts, each contributing to the collective balance of the set.
+Account Sets allow for the application of transaction templates and the tracking of consolidated balances, aiding in detailed financial analysis and reporting.
+In Cala, each Account Set has a unique identifier (`accountSetId`).